ZXShady/zxshady.github.io/behind_the_templates_enchantum.md

 ![Very Angry man for waiting too long to compile his files due to slow enum reflection](./dumbpics/angry_man_for_slow_cpp_compiling_due_to_enum_reflection.jpg)

-A while ago, I found myself wanting a C++ way to reflect over enums — converting them to strings and back, iterating over their values, and doing all of it at compile-time, then I found magic_enum which did it well.
+A while ago, I found myself wanting a C++ way to reflect over enums — converting them to strings and back, iterating over their values, and doing all of it at compile-time, then I found [magic_enum](https://github.com/Neargye/magic_enum) which did it well.

-magic_enum is amazing, however it has one main issue, it is slow to compile.
+[magic_enum](https://github.com/Neargye/magic_enum) is amazing, however it has one main issue, it is slow to compile.
 I wanted something lighter and faster to compile.
-So I created enchantum, a header-only C++20 library for enum reflection.
-Here's how it works under the hood — no macros, no magic — just some carefully wielded compiler quirks and constexpr wizardry.
+So I created [enchantum](https://github.com/ZXShady/enchantum), a header-only C++20 library for enum reflection.
+Here's how it works under the hood — no macros — just some carefully wielded compiler quirks and constexpr wizardry.

+In this short article I will show you how to implement a simplified implementation of enum to strings.

 # Objective